cockroachdb/docs/decimal.md

 ## Precision and Scale

+To limit the precision and scale of a `DECIMAL` column, use this syntax: `DECIMAL(precision, scale)`.

-Precision (the maximum count of digits in a whole number, both to the left and right of the decimal point) and scale (the maximum count of digits to the right of the decimal point) are always unlimited for a `DECIMAL` value.
-If you specify these limits by declaring `DECIMAL(precision, scale)` on a column, they will not be enforced.
+- **Precision** is the maximum count of digits in a whole number, both to the left and right of the decimal.
+- **Scale** is the maximum count of digits to the right of the decimal point.

+If the digits to the right of a decimal value exceed the specified scale, CockroachDB rounds the decimal to the scale.
+After rounding to the specified scale, if the total count of digits exceeds the specified precision, CockroachDB gives an error.

 ## Format